-Revisiting What is Wild for Coexisting
+Revisiting What Is Wild for Coexisting

-The theme of the conference is “Revisiting What is Wild for Coexisting” .
+The theme of the conference is “Revisiting What Is Wild for Coexisting.”

 The concept of “wild” often refers to elements of nature that remain untamed and unaltered by human intervention.
 Some argue that in today’s interconnected world, true wild, untouched by human influence, is exceedingly rare or perhaps even nonexistent.
-In this human-dominated era, in the Anthropocene, new challenges and new debates arise in what is wild as well as what is natural.
+In this human-dominated era, in the Anthropocene, new challenges and new debates arise around what is wild as well as what is natural.

 In the Anthropocene era, human intervention is replacing the natural world, leading us to bear the responsibility of making thoughtful choices about whether a particular species should continue to exist or vanish.
 Who defines the natural habitat of wildlife?
 Is a green space or an agricultural field just as natural, or “natural” as a remote secondary forest?
 When should we regard wildlife range expansion as part of a species’ natural habitat, or should we classify these pioneering animals as alien species, possibly necessitating legal measures for prevention, management, and elimination?
 With climate change creating novel ecosystems, what is an invasive species?
 Could they be replacing another species with a functional role that would not survive because of the climate land-use change?

 The changes linked to the Anthropocene era challenge conventional notions and strategies in biodiversity conservation, including concepts like wild, wilderness, native and non-native species, diversity within species and ecosystems, and the criteria for measuring success in biodiversity conservation.